The Role of an Accounts Payable Specialist

 5. Proficiency in Accounting Software

-Many companies use specialized software for managing accounts payable processes.
+specialized ERP software for managing accounts payable processes.
 A strong understanding of these tools (such as NetSuite, SAP, or Oracle) is often required to perform the job efficiently.
 Knowledge of spreadsheet software like Microsoft Excel is also valuable for tracking and reporting data.

 6. Problem-Solving